A Brief History of Network Technology

 ARPANET revolutionized communications by using packet-switching instead of direct connections.
 Data that is communicated through a packet-switching system is formatted into packets with an address of the destination machine, and then sent onto the network and picked up by the next machine.
 The address in the protocol tells the machine where to send the packet.
 This way, the information will reach its intended destination, even if there isn’t a direct connection between the two machines.

 While it changed the need for there to be direct connections between machines to communicate, the ARPANET system still relied on phone lines.
 It was originally a four-node network between university computers at Stanford, the University of Utah, UCLA, and UCSB, but expanded to 40 machines in 1972.

 Attached Resource Computer NETwork (ARCNET)

 In 1986, Datapoint Corporation developed ARCNET, a communications protocol for local area networks (LANs).
-It was the first widely-available networking system and was used widely in the 1980s for office automation.
-Unlike other computer systems that required all networked computers to be homogenous, ARCNET was the first solution that did not make assumptions about why types of computers would be connected.
+It was the first widely available networking system and was used widely in the 1980s for office automation.
+Unlike other computer systems that required all networked computers to be homogenous, ARCNET was the first solution that did not make assumptions about why types of computer networking technology would be connected.
 ARCNET speed was limited to 2.5 Mbit/s, and while it was popular during its reign, it was less reliable and less flexible than other systems, particularly Ethernet.

 Token Ring and Network Topology